Rhoana/butterfly/README.md

     # Serve only files under a list of paths
     allowed-paths:
         - /
+    # Restart the server on code change
+    developer-mode: no
 ```

 Let's say the user `username` has these folders in `~/data`: